Villy-P/UIL-CS-Toolkit/README.md

 | [Strings](./strings/)       | [X](./strings/cheatsheet.md)    | N/A                   | [X](./strings/questions.md) |

 There is a [global cheatsheet](./cheatsheet.md) with all cheatsheets combined into one.

+Also check out the [Class Reference Sheet](./class-reference-sheet.pdf).
+You get one at every competition.